You’re here because you’re in search of the best tankless water heater 2019, aren’t you? You’ve landed smack dab in the right place!

 - A good option for areas with hard water and well water

-- Minimal chance of bacteria and algae presence in the water
+- Minimal chance of bacteria and algae present in the water

 - Parts scarcely need to be changed, which translates into low to free maintenance costs.